by JSAGL and Starsky Hutch 76

 As the winged wonder took the podium, a voice rang out from the back of the steps, “Now wait just one freakin’ minute!”
 Green Arrow rushed to the podium, his eyes ablaze, shaking his fist like a madman.
 “What the hell do you mean bird-brain is the deputy leader?
 I didn’t come back to the League to play foot-soldier for this fascist.”

-Hawkman got up in Ollie’s face as he yelled back at him, “Fascist?
+Hawkman got up in Green Arrow’s face as he yelled back at him, “Fascist?
 You small minded, egotistical–”

 J’onn pushed them apart, “Green Arrow, Hawkman — enough!”

 “You got that right, greenie.
 I’ve had more than enough.
 I quit!”
-Oliver turned back up the steps and grabbed Dinah’s hand.
+Oliver Queen turned back up the steps and grabbed Dinah Lance’s hand.
 “C’mon pretty bird, let’s go.”

 “I said no!
 You’re behaving like a little child.
 The League is my home, and I’m not leaving just because you have this idiotic feud with Hawkman.
 Now go over and apologize.”